AusDTO/gov-au-alpha/_includes/content/starting-a-business/permits-and-licenses/2015-01-01-import-goods-error-text.1.md

-Please tell us if you're planning import goods.
+Please tell us if you plan to import goods.